Medically-Assisted Detox in Nashville, Tennessee

 - Methadone and buprenorphine – Methadone and buprenorphine are two medications known as opioid agonists, which produce similar effects as opioids do but do not cause individuals to become under the influence.
 This is only true when used as prescribed by a medical professional, as abusing these substances can cause a high.
 However, when taken as directed, both methadone and buprenorphine can help settle painful withdrawal symptoms and decrease cravings.

 - Naltrexone and Acamprosate – Both used to help those ending their alcohol addictions, naltrexone and Acamprosate help minimize cravings to keep drinking.

 - Benzodiazepines – When someone is coming off of benzodiazepines, he or she can be at risk for suffering serious withdrawal symptoms that can be fatal.
-Therefore, a Nashville Tennessee medically-assisted detox program utilizes lesser-strength benzodiazepines to help wean clients so that they do not experience these dangerous symptoms.
+Therefore, a Nashville, Tennessee medically-assisted detox center utilizes lesser-strength benzodiazepines to help wean clients so that they do not experience these dangerous symptoms.

 When used as prescribed, these medications can help clients better manage their withdrawal symptoms and cravings.

 Many people take issue with medically-assisted detox in Nashville, Tennessee, stating that supplying another medication in place of another does nothing to treat the problem.
 While understandable, studies have proven that the use of medications like methadone and naltrexone are effective in helping clients make it through the period of detox and into recovery that is longer-lasting and more successful.
 Other benefits of Nashville Tennessee medically-assisted detox program include the following:

 - Helps clients complete the process of detox without going back and forth to use